ballerina-attic/stream-processing/README.md

 Ballerina streaming is designed to process event streams in a streaming manner, detect complex event occurrences, and send notifications in real-time.

-Ballerina Streaming supports the following:
+Ballerina streaming supports the following:

 * Data preprocessing
 * Generating alerts based on thresholds